rkirov/blog/content/posts/incremental_computation.md

 const memoD = memo(innerMemoD);
 ```

+This is admittedly, much more efficient and but I claim it is not the end of
-However, notice that while each operation is memoized - the computation
+the story for incremental computation.
+Notice that while each operation is
-proceeds exactly the same way as before through the
+memoized - the computation proceeds exactly the same way as before through the computation graph:

 ![Computation Graph](/incr5.png)